PyTables/PyTables/README.txt

 better recommended) to take advantage of PyTables.

-To compile PyTables you will need, at least, a recent version of HDF5 (C flavor) library, the Zlib compression library and the numarray package.
-Besides, if you want to take advantage of the LZO, UCL and bzip2 compression libraries support you will also need recent versions of them.
+To compile PyTables you will need, at least, a recent version of HDF5 (C flavor) library, the Zlib compression library and the NumPy package.
+Besides, if you want to take advantage of the LZO and bzip2 compression libraries support you will also need recent versions of them.
 These compression libraries are, however, optional.

-We've tested this PyTables version with HDF5 1.6.5 and numarray 1.5.1, and you *need* to use these versions, or higher, to make use of PyTables.
-Albeit you won't need NumPy or Numeric Python in order to compile PyTables, they are supported; you only will need a reasonably recent version of them (>= 0.9.8 for NumPy and >= 24.x for Numeric).
-PyTables has been successfully tested against NumPy 0.9.8 and Numeric 24.2.
+We've tested this PyTables version with HDF5 1.6.5 and NumPy 1.0, and you *need* to use these versions, or higher, to make use of PyTables.
+Albeit you won't need numarray or Numeric Python in order to compile PyTables, they are supported; you only will need a reasonably recent version of them (>= 1.5.2 for numarray and >= 24.x for Numeric).
+PyTables has been successfully tested against numarray 1.5.2 and Numeric 24.2.

 We are using Linux on top of Intel32 as the main development platform,